By Lethbridge Herald on November 27, 2025.

 “One complaint…one person can rule what a whole neighbourhood wants to keep,” says VanDyk.
 “And I’ve had every neighbour here sign the petition from Stafford Drive all the way up to 23rd, 28th Street.”

-The ducks get to stay in their forever home and the judge also quashed the $300 fine.
-However, VanDyk wasn’t able to confirm who the complainant was because the judge summarily ruled in her favour.
+For now, the ducks get to stay in their home.
+VanDyk wasn’t able to confirm who the complainant was because the charges and fine were thrown out.

 “It was a little bit annoying because I really wanted to get the disclosure on who made the complaint…though I have a feeling I know who it is.
 But at least it’s a happy ending for the duckies,” says Van Dyk.